Windows Tweaks Logo Microsoft PC Help - 02 blue red

 What is the optimum size?

-We recommend that the size of the Pagefile.sys is only not managed by the system in exceptional cases (see above).
+We recommend not having the system manage the size of the Pagefile.sys only in exceptional cases (see above).

-If you specify a custom size, the following recommendations will help.
+If you set a custom size, the following recommendations will help.

 Recommended size for standard users with 8GB or 16GB RAM